 5 = Probably the best beer you are likely to find.
 A seasoned drinker will award this score very rarely.

 Don't give a pint 5 just because it’s (say) Doom Bar and you happen to like Doom Bar (or vice-versa, scoring Doom Bar a 2 just because you don't happen to care for it).
 Think: in your experience is this beer in front of you a really good example of a Doom Bar, or a pretty poor one?
-And don't give a pint 0 because it’s a stout and you happen to hate stouts.
+And don't score a beer 1 because it’s a stout and you happen to hate stouts.
 If in doubt, don’t score, or maybe ask a friend what they think.
 Most people can tell the difference between a beer that just happens to have a flavour that "isn't for them" and a beer with actual defects.